adityakotha03/Caloriecounter_Django/README.md

-## This  calorie counter is the best website for a user to set calorie limit and to get a detailed amount of intake of carbohydrates,protiens etc
+## This  calorie counter is the best website for a user to set calorie limit and to get a detailed amount of intake of carbohydrates,protiens etc..